The Mystical White Temple in Chiang Rai – The Surreal Southeast Asian Gaudi sculpture?

 Wat Rong Khun temple used to be quite dilapidated before renovation took place and apparently what we see today is somehow very different to how the original temple used to look like.
 Some say that the designer-muralist found his inspiration from the Wat Buddhapadipa, UK’s first Thai Buddhist Temple.
 Now, the White Temple is a contemporary and privately owned Buddhist temple designed by the visual artist Chalermchai Kositpipat which was opened to the public in 1997.

 The works started in the same year and were self-funded and have been ongoing ever since.
 However, it is estimated that the works are not likely to finish until 2070!
 Does this not sound a little similar to the world famous Antoni Gaudi’s works in Barcelona?
-Well, I wouldn’t necessary give a like for like comparison to Sagrada Familia but the White Temple is your must-see attraction in Thailand.
+Well, I wouldn’t necessarily give a like for like comparison to Sagrada Familia but the White Temple is your must-see attraction in Thailand.

 The designer must have done a pretty good job considering that over the last two decades this temple has had so much buzz and now it is one of the most visited temples in Thailand.
 However, all that glitters is not gold and not everything you’ll find there will really fit the picture of a heavenly image of the Wat Rong Khun, known as the White Temple you would possibly imagine.